 A little backstory

-It’s been 2 years since the last time I’ve written a blog post.
+It’s been 2 years since the last time I wrote a blog post.
 In those two years, I have worked two full-time software jobs, learned a TON of new stuff, worked on a few side projects, and got married. 💍

 In the meantime, I abandoned the previous blog I maintained since 2007.
-I couldn’t see the point of keeping a blog in Turkish anymore, and most of the time I felt like I had no story to tell, and not even a single person to listen.
+I couldn’t see the point of keeping a blog in Turkish anymore, and most of the time I felt like I had no story to tell, and not that many people to listen.
 After a long break, today I visited it for one last time and got an instant shot of nostalgia.
-I’ve started and run a community for local mobile Linux enthusiasts and developers 1 there, I’ve announced first (and to this day, only) mobile apps I created, announced a few side projects, shared videos, comics, and opinions on topics I cared about the most.
+I started started and ran a community for local mobile Linux enthusiasts and developers 1 there, I announced first (and to this day, only) mobile apps I created, announced a few side projects, shared videos, comics, and opinions on topics I cared about the most.
 I learned a bit about everything and somehow managed to help a few people along the way.